The North Shore's Best Selection of Camps

 North Vancouver Recreation and Culture (NVRC) summer camps welcome children with disabilities.
 Limited support options are available.

-Does your child need some extra help at Camp?
+Does your child need some extra support at camp?

 NVRC Summer Inclusion Worker Program

 - Step 1: Submit an application form.
 Application forms will be accepted from May 6 and are accepted on a first come first served basis until all placements are full.

 - Step 2: You will receive confirmation that your application has been approved and be informed of available dates and camp locations.